1. Home

 With V5 onwards, database connection depends on the client-server connection mechanism of the server engine involved.
 Prior to V5 there are two methods available to connect to the datafiles to accommodate different mixtures of user operating systems:

 • Direct Attachment – this is simply connecting using the standard operating system file system and requires that the server operating system can handle the byte-range locking needed for corruption-free operation.
-Typically this is when not using mixed machines, like Mac and Windows, or mixed operating system versions in the case of Macs alone.
+Typically, this is when not using mixed machines, like Mac and Windows, or mixed operating system versions in the case of Macs alone.
 This is very easy to implement.

 • Omnis Data Bridge (ODB) – with this method a separate program operates as a service on the server to handle interconnection between users and the datafiles, completely outside the server file system.
 The ODB service handle all record locking centrally and communications with users is by TCP (the networking communications of the Internet).